CallAsk about same-day availabilityLog In

 Realistic expectations:

-Sources consulted for this fact sheet include the Wikipedia account of Scolopendra heros, Texas Parks and Wildlife Magazine's "Giant Redheaded Centipedes Are the Stuff of Nightmares" feature, the 101 Highland Lakes natural history coverage, the American Association of Poison Control Centers' centipede sting guidance, the 2017 Annals of Emergency Medicine case report "Lymphangitis From Scolopendra heros Envenomation: The Texas Redheaded Centipede" (Essler et al.), centipede venom characterization research from ScienceDirect, and the A-Z Animals comprehensive species profile.
-Maternal care behavior reflects general scolopendrid biology documented in Lewis 1981.
-Predation behavior documentation is from multiple species accounts including Shelley 2002 and Mercurio 2011.
+We consulted a variety of sources for this information, including the Wikipedia entry on Scolopendra heros, Texas Parks and Wildlife Magazine's article "Giant Redheaded Centipedes Are the Stuff of Nightmares," and the natural history coverage from the 101 Highland Lakes.
+We also looked at guidance from the American Association of Poison Control Centers regarding centipede stings, the 2017 Annals of Emergency Medicine case report "Lymphangitis From Scolopendra heros Envenomation: The Texas Redheaded Centipede" (Essler et al.), and venom characterization research from ScienceDirect.
+Additionally, we referenced the A-Z Animals comprehensive species profile.
+Information on maternal care behavior stems from general scolopendrid biology documented in Lewis 1981, while predation behavior documentation is based on multiple species accounts, including Shelley 2002 and Mercurio 2011.

 Problem with Giant Redheaded Centipede — Fact Sheet?
 We'll take care of it.